Skip to content

 Step 5 — Synthesize into a Brief

-This is exactly the structure we use in YourBrief — optimized for speed and clarity.
+That is the same seven-section structure YourBrief generates — optimized for speed and clarity.